 - Do I need to be on UW-Madison’s campus for any courses in my major?

-- How many electives do I have outside of my major?
+- How many electives do I have to take outside of my major?

-- Will this particular course count toward a direct math course equivalency, or will it count toward a math study abroad topics course?
+- Will this particular course come back as a direct course equivalent, or will it come back as a math study abroad topics course?

 Dr Mitch Keller